tramitit/guides/en/france/birth_declaration.md

 ---
-title: "Birth declaration in France"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Birth declaration in France"
+- France
+date: '2024-06-07'
-description: "Detailed guide on how to declare a birth in France"
+description: Learn how to declare a birth in France with this guide.
+Discover the steps, documents needed, and who can assist you.
+Ensure timely registration!
 draft: false
+meta_title: 'Birth Declaration in France: Procedure and Required Documents'
+title: 'Birth Declaration in France: Procedure and Required Documents'
-translationKey: "france-birth_declaration"
+translationKey: france-birth_declaration
 ---

 ## Description
 ### What is it?